-Can an old Silverback like you build bigger arms?
+Can you still build big arms after 50?
+Hell yes, you can.
 The workout routine I’m going to share is not based on theory.
 It’s the one I’ve used for several years, once a week, to train my arms.
 This is how to get big arms at 50 and older.

 Here are some basic ground rules: